porsche-design-system/porsche-design-system/packages/components/src/components/layout/button-group/button-group.usage.md

 ### Avoid mixing different variants.

-Both Buttons and Links are available as "Icon and Text" and "Icon only" variants in the Porsche Design System.
-In favor of a seamless UX you should homogeneously **stick to one of these types within a group** and avoid mixing them up.
+In favor of a seamless UX you should homogeneously **stick the Button types "Icon and Text" and "Icon only within a group** and avoid mixing them up.

 ![Do's and Don'ts for mixing Button variants](./assets/patterns-buttons-groups-variants.png)